openfheorg/openfhe-development/docs/assets/sphinx_rsts/misc/governance.rst

 Governance Document
 =========================================

-Policies and procedures governing the PALISADE community
+Policies and procedures governing the OpenFHE community

-PALISADE Governance
+OpenFHE Governance
 -------------------

-This document outlines the policies and procedures that manage the PALISADE community.
+This document outlines the policies and procedures that manage the OpenFHE community.

 Revision History
 ^^^^^^^^^^^^^^^^

-This is a living document and is expected to be updated in order to meet the changing needs as the Palisade organization evolves over time.
+This is a living document and is expected to be updated in order to meet the changing needs as the OpenFHE organization evolves over time.

 * Version 0.1 Prerelease Placeholder 9/20/2019